LouisJackman/volatile_thunk/README.md

 ```

 Although Pelican supports categories like above, all Volatile Thunk content
-should only need tags for the foreseeable future.
+currently only uses tags.

 ## Pages

-Pages are put in `content`, under `pages`.
-Their name is their title snake
+Pages are put in `content` under `pages`.
+Their names are their titles snake
 cased.
 They automatically appear on the main navigation menu.
 They are otherwise
 like posts.

 ## Setup

-Git cloning must be recursive, as submodules are used for some plugins that are
+Git cloning must be recursive as submodules are used for some plugins that are
 not on PyPi:
 ```shell
 git clone --recursive https://github.com/LouisJackman/volatile_thunk.git